Varsilias/terapiamentalapi/README.md

 8. If you did everything well, you local development server will be running at: **(`http://localhost:<PORT>`)** **NB:** PORT is from the Environment Variables set earlier
 9. Send a **GET** Request to **(`http://localhost:<PORT>/health-check`)**, you should see this response **"All Systems Up"**
+10. Run all unit test cases with the command `npm run test:unit` or `yarn test:unit`